Explainable AI for Fraud Detection: An Attention-Based Ensemble of CNNs, GNNs, and A Confidence-Driven Gating Mechanism: Proposed Attention-based Ensemble System for CCF Detection

-The OWA operator is a mathematical tool used for merging inputs by considering both their order and assigned weights, frequently applied in processes of decision-making and aggregation.
-This method systematically orders the inputs before applying specific weights to them, as highlighted in \cite{chagahi2024cardiovascular}.
-Definition 1 introduces the DOWA operator, and the IOWA operator is introduced in definition 2.
-These two operators are used separately to combine the predictions of first layer classifiers in subsection \ref{proposed system}.
+The Ordered Weighted Averaging (OWA) operator is a mathematical tool commonly employed in decision-making and aggregation tasks.
+It arranges inputs in a specified order before applying designated weights, as highlighted in \cite{chagahi2024cardiovascular}.
+In this study, Definition 1 introduces the DOWA operator, while Definition 2 presents the IOWA operator.
+In section \ref{proposed system}, each operator is used independently to merge the predictions of the first-layer classifiers within our proposed framework.

 \textbf{Definition 1.} Let $p_1, p_2, ..., p_n$ represent the probabilistic outputs or forecasts from initial classifiers regarding a particular sample, indicating the likelihood of the sample’s classification into each category.
 Let $m$ denote the mean of these predictions across all classes, i.e., $m = \frac{1}{n}\displaystyle\sum\limits_{j=1}^n p_j, \ (\alpha(1), \alpha(2),...,\alpha(n))$ is a permutation of $(1,2,...,n)$ such that $p_{\alpha(j-1)} \geq p_{\alpha(j)}$ for all $j = 2,...,n$, then we call